Animals Helping Vulnerable People

 At Amelia Trust Farm we help young people who are facing multiple disadvantages including physical, verbal and sexual abuse; disorders such as autism or ADHD and those in the Care system.
-We involve them with many activities at the Farm to help them develop vital employability skills.
+We involve them with activities at the Farm to help them develop vital employability skills.

 January 2018 - December 2018